On average, your neighbors pay $79 a month.See Your Rates

 Home prices can greatly affect the cost of insurance in any given state.
 A higher average home price generally means higher premiums in that state.
 For Virginia, the average listing price is $330,857 as of July 2015, a bit higher than the national average of $284,748.

 Burglary is a serious and sometimes violent property crime.
 States with higher average burglary rates generally have higher average home insurance premiums, because the likelihood that someone will need to file a claim is higher.
-According to data from the FBI Uniform Crime Report, in 2013, Virginia’s average burglary rate was 322.5 per 100,000 people, which is about half the national average of 610.0 per 100,000.
+In 2013, Virginia’s average burglary rate was 322.5 per 100,000 people, which is about half the national average of 610.0 per 100,000.

 States with more law enforcement per capita tend to be safer than states with fewer policemen and women.
 In Virginia, there are 39.5 law enforcement personnel per 100,000 total citizens, which is slightly more than the national median of 32 per 100,000.

 Virginia’s geography is divided into five regions, each with slightly different climates.
 To the east is the Tidewater region, which borders both the Atlantic Ocean and Chesapeake Bay.
 Heading west are the foothills of the Piedmont, followed by the Blue Ridge Mountains, then the Ridge and Valley region, and finally the Cumberland Plateau.